 Applicants are welcome to ask individual faculty members to review their proposal before the pitch.
 This must be done in the month before.

 To prepare for the pitch:

 - Finalize a proposal.

-- By the last weekday of March or November, bring all copies to Media Arts Project Coordinator, who will distribute to faculty.
+- By the last weekday of March or November, email a copy of your proposal, along with the filled out cover page (Download Here) to the Media Arts Program Coordinator at email@example.com, who will distribute it to faculty.

 - Synopsis of the idea/story